MEng Mathematics and Computer Science (GG1K)

 About MEng Mathematics and Computer Science

-In mathematics, you will study the core of linear algebra, calculus and analysis with some extra pure mathematics.
-You have the opportunity to tailor your computer science options so that you graduate with a balance of theoretical and practical skills that reflect your interests.
+In the first year you will study essential core components of mathematics and computer science, giving you a rigorous foundation for future years.
+Subsequently, you will have the opportunity to tailor your mathematics and computer science options so that you graduate with a balance of theoretical and practical skills that reflect your interests.

 Find out more about studying Computer Science at Bristol including career prospects and how the course is taught and assessed.